 For more information about the Wisconsin Department of Corrections, please watch our recruitment videos.

-- Thorough and current knowledge of the theory, principles and practice of general dentistry.
+- Applying the theory, principles and practice of general dentistry.

-- Demonstrated ability to supervise, guide performance, and monitor and evaluate the work of dentists and other ancillary dental personnel.
+- Supervising, guiding, and monitoring the work of dentists and other ancillary dental personnel.

-- Ability to establish and maintain effective working relationships with associate personnel and services and to function in a team approach to health problems.
+- Establishing and maintaining effective working relationships with associate personnel and services.

 How To Apply: